mosonyi/deploytrail/README.md

 # DeployTrail

 **DeployTrail** is a lightweight DevOps dashboard that tracks application deployments by app, environment, version, and time.
-It consists of a FastAPI backend and a Vite + React frontend, optimized for development in Docker.
+It consists of a FastAPI backend and a Vite + React frontend styled with Tailwind CSS, optimized for development in Docker.

 ---